jyhong836/jyhong.gitlab.io/content/publication/2024_zo_llm/index.md

 # Summary.
 An optional shortened abstract.
 summary: Zeroth-order optimization for LLM.

-tags: ["Selected", "LLM", "Zeroth-order optimization"]
+tags: ["LLM", "Large Models", "Zeroth-order Optimization"]

 # Display this page in the Featured widget?
 featured: false